4. Working with the Browser

 You can add custom tags to any filter group using the Add Tag… option at the end each group.

-You can also create your own tag groups using the Add Group… option at the bottom of the Tags Editor.
-Tag groups are similar to filter groups, in that any custom tags created within a tag group will be shown in the Filters view.
+You can also create your own groups using the Add Group… option at the bottom of the Tag Editor.

-Once a new group is created you can add custom tags for that group.
-As soon as a browser item is tagged with a new tag from that group, the group will appear in the Filters view.
+Once a new filter group is created you can add custom tags for that group.
+As soon as you assign a tag from the group to a browser item, the group will appear in the Filter View, as well as in the Filter View menu.
 This is a good way to organize browser items for specific uses, such as tagging all of your field recordings or vocal samples in their own unique groups for easy access later.

 The Collections labels each have their own assignable color, which you can use to group different browser items together (including folders) in one place.
 These labels enable you to quickly organize and access particular browser items (for example, your favorite or most-used items).